KAlvarezCS/BJC_Git_Book/chapter1/unit-1-lab-1-page-7.md

 4. Copy the URL \(web address\) from the top of your browser window.
 You can **use that link **to share the app.

    ```
-   You can also make a [tiny URL](http://tinyurl.com) for your game to make typing the URL easier.
+   You can also make a tiny url for your game to make typing the URL easier.
    ```

 Here's a video that shows how: [https://youtu.be/RJUiqWRuzmA](https://youtu.be/RJUiqWRuzmA)